 How is Adopting Older Children Different?

 The process of adopting older children is similar to other types of adoption.
-However, one major difference is that Nevada adoption laws classify any “waiting child” in the foster system over the age of five as a special needs child.
-This means that an adopting family will qualify for additional assistance from the state.
+However, one major difference is that Nevada adoption laws may classify a “waiting child” in the foster system over the age of five as a special needs child.
+This means that an adopting family may qualify for additional assistance from the state.

 Additionally, children above a certain age must give their legal consent to the adoption.
 In Nevada, consent is required for the adoption of any child over the age of 14.
-The biological parents must also all give consent, unless the courts rescinded their parental rights.
+The biological parents must also all give consent, unless the courts terminated their parental rights.
 While younger teens and preteens are not legally obligated to consent to an adoption, they are often still part of the decision-making process.
 After all, children older than a few years can understand and have an opinion about what is happening to them.
-This makes their adoption their decision, and it gives them a sense of control in their previously unpredictable world.

 However, older children also bring their own unique personalities and strengths into their adoptive homes.
 Frequently they have a complete understanding of how much they want and need an adoptive family in a way that younger children cannot comprehend.
 As a result, adopting older children can be a fulfilling, emotionally rewarding experience for both children and adoptive families.